Labor relations: Unitary perspective

 In a unitary perspective there is an emphasis on employees sharing common objectives and being harmonious with one another.
 This perspective views strikes as pathological.
 Labour relations in which trade unions are involved are viewed negatively and labelled unnecessary.
 Within this perspective there are alternative positions held upon matters such as trade unions.
 Some view labour relations with unions as an extension to the relationship that exists between managers and employees in regards to communications.

 Pluralism perspective

-In the pluralistic perspective, it is accepted that conflict is constructive and will arise between employees and organizations due to differing opinions.
-In some situations, conflicts that occur within a labour relationship are resolved by trade unions.
-Managers may view trade unions as an inconvenience, but they still respect their authority.
+In the pluralistic perspective it is accepted that conflict will arise between employees and organizations as there will be divergent opinions in some situations.
+In order to deal with the conflict that may arise between those in a labour relationship trade unions are used.
+Managers view trade unions as an inconvenience but respect the authority of them.

 Marxist perspective

-Also called the radical perspective, this view reveals the exploitative nature of capitalist society through the conflict model.
-It recognizes inequalities in power within the employment relationship and in society as a whole.
-Consequently, conflict and strikes are seen as natural outcomes, and legislative victories are often viewed as temporary changes that will eventually be rendered ineffective under capitalism.
+Also called radical perspective or conflict model.
+This perspective is to reveal the nature of the capitalist society.
+It recognizes inequalities in power in the employment relationship and in wider society as a whole.
+Consequently, conflict is perceived as a result.